jacobbart298/sycococopy/README.md

 * transition.py provides the Transition and PredicateTransition classes, that represent a message with a given type (and value constraint for a PredicateTransition) from a sender to a receiver
 * FSMbuilder.py parses a given specification to an FSM (item 1) with a start state and creates all the possible states and transitions
 * instrumentation.py can be used as a drop-in replacement for the asyncio library, or as a supplier of the Channel class for communication between coroutines.
 The instrumentation ensures that messages between coroutines in a given program are forwarded to the monitor so they can be checked against the protocol
-* monitor.py is used to verify send and receive operations adhere to the protocol
+* monitor.py provides the Monitor class that is used to verify send and receive operations adhere to the protocol

 ## Exceptions
 The following exceptions can be raised by the framework: